 Possible results of an IOC order will be either fully matched, partially matched, cancelled or partially cancelled.

-For example, a trader places an IOC order on the BTC/AUD market to buy 1 Bitcon.
-The order is placed, and immediately buys 0.7 BTC by matching with another order on the orderbook.
+For example, a trader places an IOC order on the BTC/AUD market to buy 1 Bitcoin.
+The order is placed and immediately buys 0.7 BTC by matching with another order on the order book.
 The remaining 0.3 BTC portion of the initial order is now cancelled.

-A FOC order will, once placed, fill the whole order immediately at the time of placement or it will be cancelled.
-Traders can us this order type to buy or sell specific amounts of digital assets at a specified price.
+A FOK order will, once placed, fill the whole order immediately at the time of placement or it will be cancelled.
+Traders can make use of this order type to buy or sell specific amounts of digital assets at a specified price.